 Helpful Tip: We suggest that you order your refill two weeks before you need it to avoid running out of your medication.
-Any questions concerning the mail-order program, contact University of Colorado Hospital Mail Order Prescription Service at 877-398-0598.
+Any questions concerning the mail-order program, contact University of Colorado Hospital Mail Order Prescription Service at 720-848-1432 or 1-800-941-2207 if you are outside the Denver metro area.